-In many cases this involves overpaying an entity or entities set up in foreign countries for the use of intangible assets or for manufacturing or selling goods or services to these entities at inflated prices.
+In many cases, this involves overpaying an entity or entities set up in foreign countries for the use of intangible assets or for manufacturing or selling goods or services to these entities at inflated prices.
 If the foreign entity is subject to tax in the U.S., such as a disregarded entity owned by a U.S. parent, it may be just the opposite–where the taxpayers fail to charge or charge too little for goods and services by the foreign entity.
-The end result is profit being captured in the foreign countries and subject to a tax rate that is lower than the U.S. income tax rates.
+The end result is profit being captured in foreign countries and subject to a tax rate that is lower than the U.S. income tax rates.

 How the IRS Audits Transfer Pricing Issues

 The IRS has changed the way it audits transfer pricing issues over time.
 Many of these changes were made as part of the IRS’s shift to focusing on international tax issues.
 The transfer pricing team was initially part of the international audit function.
 The team was brought into audits by referrals from revenue agents.
-Then the IRS expanded the international team team and it mandated that revenue agents refer cases to the transfer pricing group.
+Then the IRS expanded the international team and it mandated that revenue agents refer cases to the transfer pricing group.

 The IRS then stood up a separate transfer pricing audit team.
 The team still worked on cases by mandatory referral, but it also started working its own audit cases.
 So large taxpayers typically ended up having three separate IRS income tax audits at the same time, i.e., a domestic income tax audit, an international income tax audit, and a transfer pricing income tax audit.

-This overlap of IRS authority often led to disputes between IRS teams working the audits.
-It also resulted confusion as to the chain of command, with IRS management thinking the other function was managing and overseeing the audit and/or not agreeing with decisions made by the other functions.
+This overlap of IRS authority often led to disputes between IRS teams working on the audits.
+It also resulted in confusion as to the chain of command, with IRS management thinking the other function was managing and overseeing the audit and/or not agreeing with decisions made by the other functions.
 This resulted in IRS agents in the international and transfer pricing groups having little management supervision or oversight by upper management.

 It also resulted in unexplained delays where the audits did not have any work done on them.
-To taxpayers, it was a start and stop process punctuated by several months–sometimes up to 6 months–of silence by the IRS agents.
+To taxpayers, it was a start-and-stop process punctuated by several months–sometimes up to 6 months–of silence by the IRS agents.
 Cases were then closed in a rush due to internal politics given the length of time the audits had carried on.

 This disorganized audit process resulted in significant delays in the audits and adjustments that did not make a lot of sense from a legal or economic point of view.

-These problems have been exacerbated by several high level personnel changes in the IRS.
+These problems have been exacerbated by several high-level personnel changes in the IRS.
 Initiatives pursued by these leaders have either withered or taken unexpected turns that have reduced their effectiveness.
 The IRS’s Transfer Pricing Roadmap is one example of this.

-Before these high level personnel changes took place, the IRS authored a document referred to as the Transfer Pricing Roadmap.
+Before these high-level personnel changes took place, the IRS authored a document referred to as the Transfer Pricing Roadmap.
 The roadmap was intended to be a compromise between the IRS and taxpayers that could help speed up the audit process for transfer pricing issues and help the IRS focus on legitimate transfer pricing cases.
-After the personnel changes, many IRS agents and teams–including higher level IRS managers–refused to follow or even openly disavowed the Transfer Pricing Roadmap.
+After the personnel changes, many IRS agents and teams–including higher-level IRS managers–refused to follow or even openly disavowed the Transfer Pricing Roadmap.